dpc10ster/RJafroc/cran-comments.md

 macOS 10.13.6 High Sierra, R-release, brew                     OK

+* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+  'lastMiKTeXException'

+There is no such file on my computer.

 The file size is less than 4 MB on 14 platforms, including the major ones.
 I would have to remove a significant number of tests and associated data files to meet the strict 5MB requirement on 4 platforms.